ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/getting-started.md

 ![credits-remaining](files/setup-banner.png)

 Once credits have been assigned to your account, you can complete the instalation process via MyUKFast.
-Documentation for both a UKFast hosted and non-UKFast hosted servers can be found here:
+We have documentation availible for both :doc:`UKFast hosted servers<ukfast-hosted-install>` and :doc:`Non-UKFast hosted servers<non-ukfast-install>`.

-* :doc:`ukfast-hosted-install`
-* :doc:`non-ukfast-install`

 ### Setup and Walkthrough